Home » How to Handle Missent Emails

 My sincere apology for that last email.
 I am embarrassed that you had to experience my temporary lapse of decorum and can assure you that I am not pleased with my actions either.
 We all learn from our mistakes and I have most certainly learned from this experience.
 I’ve learned I need to be more thoughtful and detail oriented.
 I appreciate your understanding and hope this will not impact our ongoing communications.

-Again, no excuses – only a sincere and genuine apology will do.
+No excuses – only a sincere and genuine apology will do.
+Then, pay attention moving forward.